vee-zhang/vee-zhang.github.io/themes/DoIt/exampleSite/content/posts/theme-documentation-basics/index.en.md

 The following is a comparison of two search engines:

 * `fuse`: simple, no need to synchronize `index.json`, no limit for `contentLength`, high performance
-* `lunr`: simple, no need to synchronize `index.json`, no limit for `contentLength`, but high bandwidth and low performance (Especially for Chinese which needs a large segmentit library)
 * `algolia`: high performance and low bandwidth, but need to synchronize `index.json` and limit for `contentLength`

 {{< version 0.2.3 >}} The content of the post is separated by `h2` and `h3` HTML tag to improve query performance and basically implement full-text search.